DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Two open-access books are freely available online (or you can purchase print editions).
   - Jack Dougherty and Ilya Ilyankou, *Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code* (O’Reilly Media, Inc., 2021), <https://HandsOnDataViz.org>.
   - Catherine D’Ignazio and Lauren F. Klein, *Data Feminism* (MIT Press, 2020), <https://data-feminism.mitpress.mit.edu>.
 - Bring a laptop computer (Mac, Windows, or Chromebook) to every class.
-Install more than one browser (such as Firefox, Safari, Chrome) for testing purposes.
+Install more than one browser (such as DuckDuckGo, Firefox, Safari, Chrome) for testing purposes.
 Tell me if you need a temporary laptop loaner.
 - You will need to sign up for several free web services (such as Google Drive, Datawrapper, GitHub).
 See my list of [recommended free digital tools in this course](https://handsondataviz.org/recommended-tools.html).

 ### Learning Goals and Assessments